alanreji/sqlite-smartnoise-proxy/README.md

 API testing can be done using the postman collection test suite available at https://github.com/alanreji/smartnoise-proxy-api-test-suite

 #### Configuration and metadata

+> **Warning**
+> It is important to not store sensitive information such as privacy parameters and API keys in the config file, as this can lead to potential security breaches.
+While this project may demonstrate the basic functionality of an interface/proxy for a DBMS, it is recommended to take additional security measures and best practices when deploying it in a real-world setting.

 The application works with a set of configuration, which can be found in the `config` directory.
 The config file contains `allowed_sql_functions`, `api_key` and privacy attributes - `epsilon`, `delta`, and `privacy budget`.
 The `metadata.yaml` contains metadata about the datastore/tables which we are applying DP on.